 Discussion:

 Our results from multiple regional elevation transects across California confirm and extend the results from our initial study of small mammals from the Yosemite region (Moritz et al 2008).
 Even with our conservative statistical approach (Tingley et al. 2012), we found strong evidence for significant and consistent 20th century elevation shifts in small mammals.
 While other recent studies of birds (Tingley et 2012), invertebrates (Forister et al 2010), and plants (Crimmins et al 2011) in the region found substantial elevation shifts over similar time periods, our data provide the clearest pattern of upslope movements, with range contraction at the lagging edge of high elevation species the most common outcome.
 These patterns were most pronounced in Yosemite and Sequoia with strong upward contractions of high elevation species.
-The overall patterns from this multi-region and community-wide analysis demonstrated a widespread effect acting across species and regions.
+These two regions also experienced greater warming relative to Lassen.
+The overall patterns from this multi-region and community-wide analysis demonstrate a widespread effect acting across species and regions.

 Despite the predominant patterns in our study, nearly one-third of shifts were downslope, one-fourth of species did not shift, and patterns within species often varied across regions.
 These patterns indicate that species’ responses were influenced by local factors and were context dependent.
-The vast majority of sites in our study, especially at mid-high elevations, were located in protected reserves with limited impacts of large-scale land conversion, although impacts such as grazing policy, fire regimes and forestry extraction may have significant effects outside the scope of this study (REFS).
+The vast majority of sites in our study, especially at middle to high elevations, were located in protected reserves with limited impacts of large-scale land conversion, although impacts such as grazing policy, fire regimes and forestry extraction may have significant effects outside the scope of this study (REFS).
 Low elevation species were likely to experience impacts from habitat conversion at their lower limits (Bravo et al, 2008; Forister, et al, 2010); however, shifts of low elevation species were much more common at their upper limits.
 The more heterogeneous responses of low elevation species perhaps reflect stronger biotic influences (Brown et al, 1996).
 A detailed analysis of vegetation change coupled with the mammal data from the Yosemite transect (Moritz et al, 2008) found that low elevation species were more likely than high elevation species to track habitat and expand their ranges (Santos et al In Prep).
 Consistent with their study, we observed far more contractions than expansions in high elevation species and as many expansions as contractions in low elevation species.

 Our nearest neighbor analyses of site-specific expectations for the direction of elevation shifts suggested that local climate change also explains some of the variation in species’ responses.
 Across the same regions, nearest neighbor analyses of bird species found strong support for range-limit shifts, often downwards, associated with changes in precipitation (Tingley et al., 2009, 2012).
 Tracking climatic changes in water balance, plant species across montane California also shifted downward over the last century (Crimmins et al, 2011).
 For small mammals, however, precipitation was a poor predictor of the direction of shifts whereas minimum temperature performed as well or better than an overall model of upslope movement, suggesting that some downslope movements may actually track changes in minimum temperature.
 Mean annual temperature and maximum temperature were less informative, with maximum temperature being no better than random.
 Increased minimum temperature was the most consistent change in climate across all three transects.
 Consistent with the evidence for the importance of minimum temperature, our analysis of life history variables found a higher sensitivity of nocturnal species to elevation shifts.